 There is no doubt that Vitamin C is good for boosting your immunity.
-But there are many other important function vitamin C does.
-From boosting collagen production, wound healing, taking care of your skin, bones, and gums to improving overall energy.
-But sadly, most of us relate vitamin C only with immunity.
+But there are many other ways in which Vitamin C benefits the health.
+From boosting collagen production, healing wounds, taking care of your skin, bones, and gums to improving overall energy.
+But unfortunately, when it comes to vitamin C, the only thing we think about is immunity.

-But myths about this essential nutrient are also still very common, and the truth is our knowledge about its other benefits and functions which continues to evolve.
+While these are facts, there are myths about this essential nutrient that are also very common.
 So here are some myths and fun facts about this common vitamin:

 MYTH: Vitamin C is only beneficial for boosting immunity

 FACT: There is no doubt that Vitamin C is essential for boosting your immunity.
-But, there are many other important things vitamin C does.
-From boosting collagen production, wound healing, taking care of your skin, bones, and gums to improving overall energy.
-But sadly, most of us relate vitamin C only with immunity.
+But, there are other important things that vitamin C does.
+From boosting collagen production, healing wounds, taking care of your skin, bones, and gums to improving overall energy.
+However, unfortunately, most of us relate this micronutrient to only immunity.

-vitamin C is crucial when it comes to keeping us energetic and feeling alert as vitamin C is providing the ingredients to make the hormones cortisol and adrenaline which are essential for energy and a healthy nervous and immune system. it regenerates collagen in bones, joints, and the face.
+Vitamin C is crucial when it comes to keeping us energetic and feeling alert as it is an essential ingredient in the production of hormones like cortisol and adrenaline, which play an instrumental role in producing energy and bringing about a healthy nervous and immune system.
+It regenerates collagen in bones, joints, and the face.

-vitamin C is also one of the most potent antioxidants, help to fight free radicals to ward off inflammation and disease.
+Vitamin C is also one of the most potent antioxidants, which helps to fight free radicals that cause inflammation and chronic diseases.

-Vitamin C plays a major role in wound healing as it regenerates collagen in the skin and other tissues.
-This means it is also beneficial for injuries and wounds.
+It plays a major role in wound healing as it regenerates collagen in the skin and other tissues.

-MYTH: Vitamin C Wards Off Colds and Flu.
+MYTH: Vitamin C Wards Off Cold and Flu.

 FACT: Studies on ‘’Vitamin C to fight against cold and Flu’’ shows that people who regularly take vitamin C supplements may have a shorter duration of colds with milder symptoms, but it does not reduce the risk of catching a common cold.
 However, a 2013 meta-study suggests that vitamin C supplements reduce the duration of colds in the general population.
 Participants in each study supplemented vitamin C for varying periods, but generally, the daily dose was at least 200mg/day.
-So the bottom line is - Aim for a preventive dose of 200- 500mg daily as soon as you start to feel run down rather than futile mega dose after getting cold.
+So the bottom line is - Aim for a preventive dose of 200- 500mg daily as soon as you start to feel run down.

 MYTH: The More Vitamin C, The Better